-Bellows seal values are specially modified versions of the standard values.
-The installation information that applies to gate and globe values will apply to bellows seal values.
+Bellows seal valves are specially modified versions of the standard valves.
+The installation information that applies to gate and globe valves will apply to bellows seal valves.

 A packing leak signifies that the bellows has ruptured or the bellows-assembly weld has a crack.
 Dr. Rusty does not recommend repairing or reusing a damaged bellows.
 Instead, Dr. Rusty suggests replacing the entire bonnet assembly including bellows and stem.